Tritone: Size in different tuning systems

-In twelve-tone equal temperament, the A4 is exactly half an octave (i.e., a ratio of √2:1 or 600 cents.
+In twelve-tone equal temperament, the Aug 4 is exactly half an octave (i.e., a ratio of √2:1 or 600 cents.
 The inverse of 600 cents is 600 cents.
-Thus, in this tuning system, the A4 and its inverse (d5) are equivalent.
+Thus, in this tuning system, the Aug 4 and its inverse (dim 5) are equivalent.

-The half-octave or equal tempered A4 and d5 are unique in being equal to their own inverse (each to the other).
-In other meantone tuning systems, besides 12-tone equal temperament, A4 and d5 are distinct intervals because neither is exactly half an octave.
-In any meantone tuning near to 2/9-comma meantone the A4 is near to the ratio 7:5 (582.51) and the d5 to 10:7 (617.49), which is what these intervals are in septimal meantone temperament.
-In 31 equal temperament, for example, the A4 is 580.65 cents, whereas the d5 is 619.35 cents.
+The half-octave or equal tempered Aug 4 and dim 5 are unique in being equal to their own inverse (each to the other).
+In other meantone tuning systems, besides 12 tone equal temperament, Aug 4 and dim 5 are distinct intervals because neither is exactly half an octave.
+In any meantone tuning near to 2/9-comma meantone the Aug 4 is near to the ratio 7:5 (582.51) and the dim 5 to 10:7 (617.49), which is what these intervals are in septimal meantone temperament.
+In 31 equal temperament, for example, the Aug 4 is 580.65 cents, whereas the dim 5 is 619.35 cents.
 This is perceptually indistinguishable from septimal meantone temperament.

-Since they are the inverse of each other, by definition A4 and d5 always add up to exactly one perfect octave:
+Since they are the inverse of each other, by definition Aug 4 and dim 5 always add up (in cents) to exactly one perfect octave: